 Can Pacaso raise monthly operating expenses?

-Does your LLC asset management fee go up each year?
+Does the Pacaso management fee go up each year?

-No, the LLC management fee is a fixed $99 per month.
+No, our management fee is a fixed $99 per month.

 Can Pacaso make changes to the owner operating agreement?

 Material changes require an ownership vote.
 Pacaso has limited authority to make non-material changes (e.g., change of address for state reporting purposes) on behalf of the ownership group.